 2023 Excellence in Cultural Access Awards

-This year’s awards ceremony will take place in June 2023.
-The date and location will be announced soon!
+This year’s awards ceremony will take place atGrounds for Sculpture in Hamilton on Thursday, June 15, 2023.
+More details to come.

 Cultural Access Committee